peter-bread/.dotfiles/mise/README.md

 ### Manual

-To install all tools in `config.toml`, run:
+To install all tools in `defaults.toml`, run:

 ```sh
 mise install